By Ellen Calica, Business Development, MMI

 · What you expect your property manager to perform on a daily, weekly or monthly basis

-· Financial requirements for the HOA – bank accounts, document retention, payments received homeowners.
+· Financial requirements for the association – bank accounts, document retention, payments received homeowners.

 · Notification requirements to homeowners in your association (website, printing, emailing, etc)